yeslogic/allsorts/README.md

 ## Development Status

 We are still in the early stages of development.
+Check back soon!

 ## License